North Korea blows up liaison office in Kaesong used for talks with South

 The liaison office had been closed since January 30 due to the novel coronavirus pandemic, according to the South Korean Unification Ministry.
 South Korean staff had not been to the building since, the ministry said.

-But its destruction is highly symbolic, and may mark a turning point in relations between two countries that had committed themselves to "a new era of peace" fewer than three years ago.
+But the destruction of a building meant to facilitate dialogue, paid for by South Korea and sitting on North Korean soil, is highly symbolic.
+It may mark a turning point in relations between two countries that had committed themselves to "a new era of peace" fewer than three years ago.

-Pyongyang has issued a number of threats against Seoul in recent days.
-The most recent was a statement published by North Korean state media Tuesday that said Pyongyang had begun an "intensive retaliatory campaign" in response to plans by a group of defectors to use balloons to send anti-North Korean leaflets north of the DMZ.
+North Korea framed its decision to destroy the liaison office as a retaliatory measure after a group of defectors used balloons to send anti-North Korean leaflets north of the DMZ.

+"The recent foolish act of daring hurt the dignity of our supreme leadership," a statement carried in KCNA Tuesday read.

 North Korea claimed the leaflets violated the deal Kim Jong Un and South Korean President Moon Jae-in struck in 2018 at their first summit, when both leaders agreed to cease "all hostile acts and eliminating their means, including broadcasting through loudspeakers and distribution of leaflets" along their shared border.
 It's illegal for average North Koreans to consume information that is not approved by the country's powerful propaganda machine, and doing so can carry dire consequences.

-The liaison office was reopened and refurbished as part of that deal to help the two Koreas communicate, but it's future had been thrown into doubt last week when North Korea announced it was cutting off all communication with South Korea, including a hot line meant to directly connect the leaders of the two countries, in response to the leaflets.
+The liaison office was reopened and refurbished as part of that deal to help the two Koreas communicate, but its future had been thrown into doubt last week when North Korea announced it was cutting off all communication with South Korea, including a hotline meant to directly connect the leaders of the two countries, in response to the leaflets.
+North Korean state media also announced Tuesday that the country's armed forces would re-militarize portions of the Korean border that had been pacified by both sides in recent years.

-"The recent foolish act of daring hurt the dignity of our supreme leadership," the statement carried in KCNA Tuesday read.
+An official at South Korea's Presidential Blue House called the decision to blow up the liaison office "an act of betrayal of the expectations of all who wish for the improvement of the inter-Korean relations and settlement of peace on the Korean Peninsula."
+The South Korean Defense Ministry said it was monitoring North Korea's armed forces and would "strongly" respond to any military provocations.

 Kim also hinted in that statement that the North Korean liaison office would be destroyed in some manner.